Scalar conservation law in a bounded domain with strong source at boundary: Introduction

-As a nonlinear hyperbolic equation, its weak solution is not unique.
-The correct definition turns out to be the entropy solution that is obtained through the vanishing viscosity limit.
-The entropy solution presents discontinuities both inside $\Omega$ and at the boundaries.
-In particular, the value of $u$ at $\partial\Omega$ can be different from $u_b$, which makes the boundary condition above only formal.
-The rigorous definition of the boundary condition is given in \cite{BLN79} for bounded variation solutions with homogeneous boundary $u_b=0$.
-It is generalized to $L^\infty$ solutions with inhomogeneous boundary in \cite{Otto96} when $J=J(u)$ and $G=0$.
-These boundary conditions provide a set of possible values for $u|_{\partial\Omega}$, reflecting the formulation of \emph{boundary layer} during the vanishing viscosity limit.
-We refer to \cite[Section 2.6]{MNRR96}, \cite[Section 6.9]{Daferm16} and the reference there in for more details.
+and $J$, $V$, $\varrho$ are nice functions defined respectively on $\bR$, $(0,1)$ and $\bR_+\times(0,1)$.
+Since the weak solution to \eqref{eq:bl} is not unique, we need to consider the \emph{entropy solution} obtained through the \emph{vanishing viscosity limit}.
+The entropy solution presents discontinuities both inside $(0,1)$ and at the boundaries.
+In particular, the values of $u$ at $\{0,1\}$ can be different from the prescribed boundary data $(\alpha,\beta)$, so the boundary conditions are a priori formal.
+The first definition of the entropy solution is given in \cite{BLN79} for smooth $u_0$ and homogeneous boundary $(\alpha,\beta)\equiv(0,0)$.
+It is then generalized in \cite{Otto96,Martin07} to the case with $u_0$, $\alpha$ and $\beta$ being $L^\infty$ functions, see also \cite[Section 2.6]{MNRR96}.
+These definitions provide a set of possible boundary values, reflecting the formulation of \emph{boundary layer} during the vanishing viscosity limit.
+We refer to \cite{ColomR15,DeFilippG17,Rossi19,BressanS20} and \cite[Section 6.9]{Daferm16} and references therein for more details and recent development.